jeffakolb/Gnip-Compliance-API-Connector/README.md

 When the `run` block is not defined or contains no parameter settings, the default behavior is to run 10 minute queries when the stop time of the query is 5 minutes behind the current (wall clock) time.
-The stop time is effectively set to infinity.
+The overall stop time is effectively set to infinity.

 To set a different start or stop time several optional parameters can be specified.
 All date/times use the YYYYMMDDhhmm format.

 * `start_time` - time at which to begin a continuous set of queries
 * `start_time_offset_in_seconds` - defines the start time for the initial query as an offset from the current time
-* `stop_time` - time at which to stop making queries.  query for a time interval that includes the stop time will NOT be made.
+* `stop_time` - time at which to stop making queries.
+A query for a time interval that includes the stop time will NOT be made.
 The default value is effectively infinity.

 `start_time` and `start_time_offset_in_seconds` must not both be set.